venorthcarolina/xiaolongbao/README.md

 We performed the following:
 - Requested developer access to Yelp API with an application.
 - Chose Yelp API parameters for the type of review and location.
-- Used longitude/latitude information in Tableau.
+- Used longitude/latitude information to visualize boba shops in Tableau.
 - Presented our statistical findings on October 30th, 2023 at the Institute for Advanced Analytics.

 The home page of the Xiaolongbao directory holds our Bookdown website- we hope you enjoy reading about our work!